ballerina-platform/ballerina-dev-website/learn/getting-started/writing-a-grpc-service-with-ballerina.md

 └── helloworld_pb.bal
 ```

-Here,
-- The `helloworld_pb.bal` file is the stub file.
-It contains classes that the client/service uses to talk to each other
-and the Ballerina types corresponding to the request and response messages.
+- The `helloworld_pb.bal` file is the stub file, which contains classes that the client/service uses to talk to each other and the Ballerina types corresponding to the request and response messages.
-- The `greeter_service.bal` file is the service template file.
-It contains service(s) with all the remote methods
+- The `greeter_service.bal` file is the service template file, which contains service(s) with all the remote methods
   defined in the `.proto` file.

-#### Update and run the application
+### Updating the service template file

-Let’s update the service template file (i.e., `greeter_service.bal`) and add the business logic to the remote method.
+Replace the service template file (i.e., `greeter_service.bal`) with the code below to add the business logic to the remote method.
 In this case, you only need to update the `sayHello` method as shown below.

 ```ballerina
 import ballerina/grpc;